Planning a trip to Maui with kids and starting to think about your Maui packing list? Keep scrolling for the best packing list for Maui you’ll find!

 What to Wear at a Maui Luau

-One of my favorite things to do in Maui is go to a luau.
+One of my favorite things to do in Maui is going to a luau.
 They are always so much fun and our whole family enjoys them.

-Women will probably want to go with either a dress or pants and a nice shirt.
+Women will probably want to go in either a dress or pants and a nice shirt.
 Most women usually wear some sort of maxi dress (either solid or tropical print.)

 And for footwear, avoid wearing heels.
-Some luaus take place on grassy areas so flats work best.
+Some luaus take place in grassy areas so flats work best.